Our StriX satellites use Synthetic Aperture Radar (SAR) to observe and analyze the Earth’s surface down to sub-meter resolutions.

 Our small SAR satellite StriX boasts a larger swath, lower noise and wider area than other satellites in its class.
 Our first Strix satellite was placed in orbit in 2020, with more satellites being added each year.

-Operating at a nominal altitude of 500km or higher, StriX follows a sun-synchronous orbit typical of other Earth observation satellites and is capable of making daily visits to the same location.
+Operating at a nominal altitude of 500km or higher, StriX follows a sun-synchronous or inclined orbit typical of other Earth observation satellites and is capable of making daily visits to the same location.
 This visit frequency will only increase as our constellation grows in size.

 Our StriX satellites emit a 9.65GHz (X-band) frequency microwave signal directed at a target on Earth.
 The amount of signal reflected (“backscatter”) gives a realistic image of the terrain and structural properties at the target location.
 This is known as a “synthetic aperture” because the moving satellite uses multiple signal captures to mimic the effect of placing one massive antenna in orbit.